 Cons: Poor use of real estate, restrictive.

 It uses haptic feedback to help users draw and perceive drawings.
-Buttons on the top for left/right hand use.
+Plus, buttons on the top accessible from left or right hand.

 Pros: More space for drawing, less confusion.